 If you have hit rock bottom, feel the pain and use the pain, use it to create motivation to build yourself back up, the best revenge is a success, and once you gain the momentum and lose the pain, you’ll change the reason why use the pain as a must to find the things that bring you joy.

 Rock bottom is the chance to learn from the past, create who you indeed are and climb back up.
-Never give up on you rock bottom or not.
-Don’t doubt yourself, you can, and you will get back up, Walt Disney had an abusive father, went bankrupt, got turned down, and had mental breakdowns, he got up to go again and achieved massive success.
+Never give up on yourself, rock bottom or not.
+Don’t doubt yourself.
+You can, and you will get back up.
+Walt Disney had an abusive father, went bankrupt, got turned down, and had mental breakdowns.
+He got up to go again and achieved massive success.

 J.K Rowling “rock bottom became the solid foundation on which I rebuilt my life.”

 She was a single parent and has herself admitted to being severely depressed when she was sat on a train and started writing Harry Potter.
 Twelve publishers turned her down before getting her first break.

 When you are at rock bottom, you have nothing to lose, so now it’s your chance to get back up and go again, learning new things, becoming wiser and stronger than before, creating new dreams and going no matter what the knockback until you achieve them.

 Being grateful for anything you do have left, and for any achievements along the way, know where you want to go, yet don’t look at how far you’ve got to go look at how far you’ve come, to start looking at the fact you’ve got out of a toxic situation.
 You’re going again no matter what it takes.

 Click on the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.